 The final draft of each paper is due one week after we meet for draft review.
-I will commit as much time as is reasonable to make comments on your final draft in order to help you improve your writing.
-My expectations for the quality of your work will increase as the semester progresses, so you must take my comments into consideration before writing the next paper.
+I will dedicate one hour to writing comments on your final draft to help you improve your writing.
+My expectations for the quality of your work will increase as the semester progresses, so you must take my comments into consideration before conducting the next experiment and writing the next paper.